 Portable space heaters can be convenient for single-room use when central heating is inadequate or costly, but they involve some risk.
 If you plan to use a space heater, make sure to follow these safety guidelines.

 The primary dangers to keep in mind are fire ignition and improper venting.
-According to the U.S. Consumer Product Safety Commission, space heaters cause approximately 25,000 residential fires each year.
+According to the U.S. Consumer Product Safety Commission, space heaters cause more than 1,000 residential fires each year.

 - Only purchase newer models with current safety features, including a switch that automatically shuts off the unit if it tips over.

 - Place the heater on a level surface away from foot traffic and out of reach of young children and pets.

 - Avoid using extension cords and don’t overload circuits.